| This document is also available as

 the connections and favors shallow structures with a low degree of branching.

-Finding a structure with minimal cost is shown to be -complete.
-We
+Finding a structure with minimal cost is shown to be

 present a greedy polynomial-time algorithm that creates an approximative good